 With no mobile phone signal, WiFi or cable internet, the lodge provides the perfect location for escaping the distractions of the internet and reconnecting with yourself, with others and with the stunning natural environment of the Lagafater Estate.

-Although the pre-war grouse shooting parties have ceased, Lagafater has retained its unique and charming character as a recognised and much loved family holiday home.
+Although the pre-war grouse shooting parties have long ceased, Lagafater has retained its unique and charming character as a recognised and much loved family holiday home.
 Over the years, Lagafater has played host to walking, cycling, swimming, bird-watching, fly-fishing and shooting parties, not to mention over a century of birthdays, anniversaries and other celebrations.

 The beating heart of both the kitchen and the entire house is the original three-oven Esse range.
 The kitchen also benefits from a large traditional larder, expansive work surfaces, a good capacity fridge, two chest freezers and an 8ft kitchen table that copes well with informal family meals and children's dinners.

 With notoriously comfortable armchairs nestling in the old bay windows and sofas surrounding the woodburning stove, the drawing room provides the perfect place to relax with a book, a quiet game of cards or gather for an aperitif.
 An extensive collection of board games & jigsaw puzzles are suitable for all ages as is a Steinway Concert Grand piano for zealous musicians.

 Sleeping sixteen comfortably, the Lodge features four double, four single and two twin bedrooms.
 In addition, two sets of connecting doors make the accommodation ideal for families.
 Modern mattresses and hypoallergenic pillows, along with traditional and electric blankets all combine for a refreshing night's sleep in the original brass bedsteads.
 All bedrooms (bar No. 3) contain a washbasin, and the downstairs 'Cook's Bedroom' is ideal for ease, early risers or the designated cook.